Ebbsfleet International railway station: Javelin

-Eurostar suspension (2020-)
+Eurostar suspension

 In September 2020, Eurostar announced that due to the ongoing COVID-19 pandemic and subsequent collapse in ticket revenue (down by 90%), both Ebbsfleet and Ashford International stations would not be served by Eurostar services until at least 2022.

 In September 2021, Eurostar confirmed that services would not resume until 2023, despite complaints by local politicians that this was "bad for Kent".
-Eurostar stated that they will resume services when commercially sensible to do so, as they will initially "focus on destinations where demand is highest".
-A further update in August 2022 confirmed that Eurostar may not resume serving the station (along with Ashford) until at least 2025.
+Eurostar stated that it would resume services when commercially sensible to do so, as it would initially "focus on destinations where demand is highest".
+A further update in August 2022 confirmed that Eurostar might not resume serving the station (along with Ashford) until at least 2025.
+The Eurostar services have not been restored at Ebbsfleet or Ashford as of October 2025.

 Layout

 On High Speed 1 there are avoiding lines in each direction and four platforms, two serving international Eurostar services and two the Southeastern High-speed services.
 Southeastern services travelling between London and the North Kent Line use a junction to the north of the station and are served by another pair of platforms that curve away to the east.

 Ticket barriers control access to all platforms.

-A disused bridge can be seen to the south of the station.
-This is believed to have been put in place in preparation for the Ebbsfleet Garden City housing development, however, was never needed.
+A partially built and disused concrete overbridge can be seen to the south of the station.
+This is believed to have been put in place in preparation for the Ebbsfleet Garden City housing development project; however, it was never needed.